Pokemon: The Unknown Continuum

-"Hey, hey Serge - I appreciate your concerns about exploring, and wanting me to form a team with you, and I hate to sound arrogant or selfish, but I have my own problems to figure out – such as to discovering how and why I became a pokemon and ended up on this world, and how to get back to my good old life.
+"Hey Serge, I appreciate your concerns about exploring and wanting to form a team with me, and I while hate to sound arrogant or selfish, I have my own problems to figure out.
+I really need to discover how and why I became a pokemon and ended up on this world, and how to get back to my good old life.
 I'm sorry Serge."
-I said.
-While I stand by my words, I did ultimately feel a wee bit sorry for Serge – he was a nice guy, and I felt a little bit bad for turning him down, but I had no plans to stay in this world for long, and I would be conducting a full-on investigation of what happened tomorrow.
+I said firmly, although I avoided sounding too mean thankfully.
+While I stand by my words, I did ultimately feel a wee bit sorry for Serge.
+He was a nice guy, and I felt a little bit bad for turning him down, but I had no plans to stay in this world for long, and I would be conducting a full-on investigation of what happened tomorrow.
 Serge looked deep in thought once more.

 "Well, Floyd – do you have anywhere to stay?
 Or any starting point on how to figure out how to get back?"
 Serge asked me.